As schools stuff books with key words

 School Reading Lists & Book Fair Books

 Clear Education Power Concentrations?
 Large insiders squeeze out small outsiders.
-Government guides purchases of standardized books from lists approved by this closed system for inside lessons and tests in all schools.
+Authority guides purchases of standardized books from lists approved by this closed system, embedding lessons and tests in all schools.

-Conspiracy of Profit over Learning?
-Financial incentives of subsidized books and kick-backs to schools should be viewed as a secret plan for profit.
+Profit Conspiracy?
+Financial incentives of subsidized books and kick-backs to schools should be viewed as a secret plan to place profit over learning.
 Big government and big business direct money flows to partnering book presses and test makers.
 Profit seems to rank higher than learning.

-System-Wide Bans and Blockages?
-Deliberate obstacles to independent books include professional reviews and grade-level ratings from companies in opposition to these books.
-The conspiracy only supports inside books.
+System-Wide Bans?
+Deliberate obstacles block independent books.
+These include professional reviews and grade-level ratings from companies in opposition to competition.
+The conspiracy supports assembly line products.

 Starlets?
 School reading lists and book fair books are government-sanctioned.
-They empower some publishers, reduce diversity in the supply chain, and obstruct the entry of beneficial titles into home reading programs.
+They empower a few publishers, reduce diversity in the supply chain and obstruct the entry of beneficial titles into general programs.

 VA-VA-VOOM Service?
 Parents of public school children may be discouraged from buying anything but book fair books.
 They feel obligated to buy books on age-based reading lists.
 Independent books are excluded.

 Screen Test?
 Outside books cannot be used to prepare for inside tests.
-Government controls the buying and promotion of books from the inside.
-Graduating students of this system may function poorly in the outside world.
+The administration exerts controls on book buying and promotion from within.
+Graduating students of this system may function poorly in the real world.